MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 ### Purchase order approval workflow

-When you upgrade to [!INCLUDE[prodshort](../includes/prodshort.md)] 2013 R2 or later, there will no longer be the option to use the Purchase Order Approval workflow type in Workflow for SharePoint.
+When you upgrade to Dynamics GP 2013 R2 or later, there will no longer be the option to use the Purchase Order Approval workflow type in Workflow for SharePoint.

 If you were using the Purchase Order Approval workflow in Workflow for SharePoint, the workflow status for each purchase order with an Open status is updated to the Workflow Not Activated status in the new Workflow feature.
-After setting up a new the purchase order approval workflow in [!INCLUDE[prodshort](../includes/prodshort.md)], you can resubmit the purchase orders using the Purchase Order Entry window or the Purchase Order Transactions navigation list.
+After setting up a new the purchase order approval workflow in Dynamics GP, you can resubmit the purchase orders using the Purchase Order Entry window or the Purchase Order Transactions navigation list.

 The workflow status for each historical purchase order is updated to the statuses used in the new Workflow feature.
 Review the following table for the new statuses.